Taming of the Tongue

 There is a greater responsibility on those who teach or preach.
 Teachers or preachers should be very conscious of the weight of responsibility and potential influence they have on the hearer.

-chapter 2, each one of us should practice what we preach.
+As can be seen in the last part of chapter 2, each one of us should practice what we preach.
 We should be very careful that our words and our speech match our actions, if we do not want to be seen as hypocrites.

 An unreliable tongue is likely to be a destructive model for those who hear, or those who are being taught.

-The second half of the verse makes it clear how serious this is,
+The second half of the verse makes it clear how serious this is, “for you know that we who teach will be judged with greater strictness”.

 Anyone who has influence in whatever capacity carries a greater responsibility to others.